 Want hear kid-friendly blues in Chicago?
 Head to Kingston Mines.
 (Photo: Ten Photos)

 No visit to Chicago is complete without listening to live Chicago blues, its gritty rhythms stream from clubs and bars all over the city.
 Typically, the dimly lit, liquor-soaked atmosphere of a good blues club doesn’t qualify for family friendly fare, but the city supplies some exceptions.
-If you want to “pitch a wang dang doodle” with kids in tow, visit these spots for a taste of Chicago blues before bedtime:
+If you want to “pitch a wang dang doodle” with kids in tow, visit these kid-friendly Chicago music venues for a taste of Chicago blues before bedtime:

 - Buddy Guy’s Legends.
 This is the place to hear the best blues musicians from around the world and it’s always packed with fans and tourists.
 Luckily, families have the chance to experience this legendary blues club filled with memorabilia from Buddy Guy and other stars.
 Head to the free acoustic sets at lunchtime and dig into Cajun specialties while enjoying live blues.
 Don’t miss expert blues guitarists Fruteland Jackson on Fridays and Mike Wheeler on Saturdays.
 The details:The acoustic lunch sets generally run Wednesday-Sunday, noon-2 p.m.
 The menu focuses on Cajun dishes but also offer burgers, chicken tenders and mac ‘n’ cheese for picky eaters.

 - House of Blues Back Porch.
 This concert venue holds a range of late night concerts but families can enjoy dinner at the Crossroads restaurant (which is separate from the nightclub) and listen to a variety of blues acts.
-The Back Porch stage features more intimate shows that are great for kids.
+The Back Porch stage features more intimate shows, making it the ideal kid-friendly Chicago music venue.
 The show times vary so check the schedule and try to catch the early performances at 6:30 or 8 p.m.
 The details: Although it’s not required, make reservations to guarantee seating.

 - Randolph Street Market.
 This street market festival serves up non-stop fun with eight acres of vendors, eateries and entertainment.
 Held the last weekend of every month from May through September, it’s basically Chicago’s rowdy answer to European outdoor markets.
 The live music line-up changes but blues is always featured on at least one day.
 Look for Low-reen and the Maxwell Street Market Blues Band on Sunday afternoons.
 The details: Tickets are $8 in advance online or $10 at the gate.
 There’s also a family package for two adults and up to four kids with a snack for each, for $25.
 The market is outdoors and indoors, with a children’s area inside.
 The market runs from 10 a.m-5 p.m.